Olasehinde92/HIGHEST-PROFIT/README.md

-In this folder you will find a script file of the code, a text file showing the SQL methodology and a powerpoint presentation explaining what the code is doing.
+In this folder you will find a script file of the code named run.sh